ElderlyC/Raven-Cards/README.md

 ## Introduction

-Welcome to our Translation and Flashcard Application!
+Welcome to my Translation and Flashcard Application!
 This versatile tool is designed to streamline your language learning journey, offering both translation capabilities and a robust flashcard system to enhance your vocabulary retention.

 ## Features

 ### Translation

-Easily translate text between Korean and English with our intuitive translation feature.
+Easily translate text between Korean and English with the intuitive translation feature.
 Great for quick translation, or retain your words in the wordlist so you can make flashcards!

 ### Flashcards

 Master new vocabulary and concepts with our customizable flashcard system.
-Create personalized flashcards with words, phrases, or definitions, and reinforce your learning through spaced repetition.
-With our flashcard feature, you can organize, review, and track your progress effortlessly.
+Create personalized flashcards with words, images, or definitions, and reinforce your learning through spaced repetition.
+With the flashcard feature, you can organize, review, and track your progress effortlessly.

 ## Visual Demonstration